lhofmann/paraview-superbuild-docker/README.md

 Prebuilt docker images can be found on [Docker Hub](https://hub.docker.com/r/lhofmann/paraview-superbuild).
 If you want to build your own docker images, see the instructions below (building takes about three hours on a desktop machine).

+Available images are

+* `lhofmann/paraview-superbuild:5.6.0`
+* `lhofmann/paraview-superbuild:5.6.0-osmesa`
+* `lhofmann/paraview-superbuild:5.6.0-egl`

-The image has preset `PATH`, `Qt5_DIR` and `CMAKE_PREFIX_PATH` environment variables.
+The images have preset `PATH`, `Qt5_DIR` and `CMAKE_PREFIX_PATH` environment variables.
 In order to select gcc from the SCL, commands that run CMake need to be executed using `scl enable devtoolset-4`.

 ### Using a shell in a container